puja77682/fullscreen/README.md

 # fullscreen
-its work in slides basis
+its work in slides basis.